 In 2001, the first Global Greens Congress adopted the Global Greens Charter, and set up mechanisms for ongoing collaboration: the Global Greens Coordination and the Global Greens Network.
 In 2008 the second Congress in São Paolo, Brazil adopted 21 Commitments for the 21st Century, and set the groundwork for employing the first Global Greens Secretary appointed in 2010.
 The third Congress was held in Dakar, Senegal in 2012.

-The next Congress is scheduled for Europe, at a date and location still to be determined.
+The next Congress is scheduled for Europe in late 2016 or early 2017; the location is still to be determined.